 All patients were 45 years or older, with an initial BMI of 27 kg/m2 or greater and established cardiovascular disease (prior myocardial infarction, prior stroke, or peripheral arterial disease).
 Patients with a history of type 1 or type 2 diabetes were excluded.
 Concomitant CV therapies could be adjusted, at the discretion of the investigator, to ensure participants were treated according to the current standard of care for patients with established cardiovascular disease.

 In this trial, 17,604 patients were randomized to WEGOVY or placebo.
-At baseline, the mean age was 62 years (range 45 to 93), 72% were male, 84% were White, 4% were Black or African American, and 8% were Asian, and 10% were Hispanic or Latino.
+At baseline, the mean age was 62 years (range 45 - 93), 72% were male, 84% were White, 4% were Black or African American, and 8% were Asian, and 10% were Hispanic or Latino.
 Mean baseline body weight was 97 kg and mean BMI was 33 kg/m2.
 At baseline, prior myocardial infarction was reported in 76% of randomized individuals, prior stroke in 23%, and peripheral arterial disease in 9%.
 Heart failure was reported in 24% of patients.
 At baseline, cardiovascular disease and risk factors were managed with lipid-lowering therapy (90%), platelet aggregation inhibitors (86%), angiotensin converting enzyme inhibitors or angiotensin II receptor blockers (74%), and beta blockers (70%).
 A total of 10% had moderate renal impairment (eGFR 30 to <60 mL/min/1.73m2) and 0.4% had severe renal impairment eGFR <30 mL/min/1.73m2.

 Results